anjackson/anjackson.github.io/work/digital-preservation.md

  * Preserving the bytes.
  * Preserving access to the digital objects those bytes describe.

 Most of this notebook deals with the latter issue, i.e. with how to preserve the meaning of digital objects so that they remain accessible over time.
-Of course, all of that work is based on the assumption that we can keep the actual binary data safe from bit-rot, and so the [[Bit Preservation|first section]] will look at that issue.
+Of course, all of that work is based on the assumption that we can keep the actual binary data safe from bit-rot, and so the first section will look at that issue.

 See also [items tagged as digital preservation](/topic/topics/digital_preservation)

-{% include _projects.html kind="digital-preservation" %}